formkit/docs-content/_install/config-nuxt-ts.md

 })
 ```

-### Using environment variables in formkit.config.js
+### Using environment variables in formkit.config.ts

-There may be instances where you want to use Nuxt's `runtimeConfig` variables inside of your `formkit.config.js` file — such as keeping a FormKit Pro API key from being published in your codebase.
-Do achieve this you can use `defineFormKitConfig` and return a function which itself will return your configuration object.
-Your `defineFormKitConfig` function will be called by Nuxt and have access to `runtimeConfig`.
+There may be instances where you want to use Nuxt's `runtimeConfig` variables inside of your `formkit.config.ts` file — such as keeping a FormKit Pro API key from being published in your codebase.
+To achieve this you can provie a function to `defineFormKitConfig` which returns a configuration object.
+Your function will be called by Nuxt and have access to `runtimeConfig`.

 ```js
 import { fr } from '@formkit/i18n'